 - Less concentration - Bigger comfort means also more things that can distract you from watching the stream and concentrate on the event.
 Just imagine how many interesting details you might miss while thinking about the rest of the delicious chocolate you left in the cupboard, or laundry in the washing machine waiting for you to hang!

 - Dependence on technical equipments - When facing a technical issue at in-person event, there are still ways to manage the situation without significantly dropping the attendee experience.
 Technical issues at virtual event can, however, ruin the whole event, as the event experience is build upon the used technologies.
-The best way how to prevent these issues from happening is to properly test all your equipments sufficiently in advance.
+The best way how to prevent these issues from happening and providing a seamless virtual experience is to properly test all your equipments sufficiently in advance with your team.

 A hybrid event is an event that combines the best of both worlds.
 Whiles virtual events take place fully online and in-person events fully offline, hybrid events are simply something between an offline and an online event.
 It is basically an in-person event with the reach into the virtual world.

-With that being said, it is obvious what pros and cons a hybrid event may have.
-And yet, there are few things that stand out.
+With that being said, it is obvious what the pros and cons of hybrid events are, as they come from in-person and virtual events.
+There are, however, a few things that stand out.